Dr-Noob/cpufetch/doc/README.md

 # cpufetch programming documentation (v0.94)
 This documentation explains how cpufetch works internally and all the design decisions I made.
-The intention of this documentation is to be useful for me in the future, for everyone interested in the project, and for anyone who is trying to obtain any specific information from the CPU.
-In this way, this can be used as a manual or a page which collects interesting material in this area.
+This document intends to be useful for me in the future, for everyone interested in the project, and for anyone who is trying to obtain any specific information from the CPU.
+In this way, this can be used as a manual or a page that collects interesting material in this area.

 ### 1. Basics
 cpufetch works for __x86_64__ (Intel and AMD) and  __ARM__ CPUs.
 However, cpufetch is expected to work better on x86_64, because the codebase is older and has been tested much more than the ARM version.
 Other kinds of x86_64 CPU are not supported (I don't think supporting other CPUs may pay off).
 Depending on the architecture, cpufetch choose certain files to be compiled.
 A summarized tree of the source code of cpufetch is shown below.

 ```
 cpufetch/
+├── doc
+│   ├── DOCUMENTATION_ARM.md
-├── DOCUMENTATION.md
+│   ├── DOCUMENTATION_X86.md
+│   └── README.md
 ├── Makefile
 ├── README.md
 └── src/